 for ideas on routes or day trips as well as information on bike hire.

 Shetland has an incredibly varied geology spanning almost 3 billion years, from the Precambrian to the Carboniferous eras.
 It was recognised as a Geoparks

 in 2009 on account of its incredible earth heritage.
-Get out there and explore!
-Shetland Geotours

-, with over 8000 sites recorded in the Sites and Monuments Record.
+.
 The best known prehistoric sites, Mousa, Old Scatness and Jarlshof, were accepted onto the UK Tentative List for World Heritage Status in 2011.
 However, there are many others to explore.
 Clickimin Broch stands by a loch in Lerwick and is easily accessible.
 In Unst, there are the remains of at least 60 Vikings longhouses, the highest density of rural Viking sites anywhere, including Scandinavia.
 Three longhouses have been excavated at Hamar, Underhoull and Belmont.